Wills, Trusts & Probate

 Frequently Asked Questions About Pour Over Wills

-What is a Pour Over Will and why do I need one?
+What is a Pour Over Will and how does it work?

 Does a Pour Over Will avoid probate?

-Can I change my Pour Over Will after it is created?
+Can I update my Pour Over Will after it is created?

-Who should I appoint as executor in my Pour Over Will?
+Who should I appoint as executor for a Pour Over Will?

-Is a Pour Over Will necessary if I have a comprehensive trust?
+Is a Pour Over Will necessary if I already have a trust?